 Fred McFeely Rogers was born on March 20, 1928, in Latrobe, Pennsylvania.

 Rogers was a shy, introverted child, who often spent time at home alone playing with puppets.
 He also suffered from asthma, which also kept him at home.
 Rogers would spend his time creating his own world with his toys.

 In high school, Rogers began to make friends and soon became president of the student council, a member of the National Honor Society, and editor-in-chief of the school yearbook.
 Rogers went on to earn a degree in music composition in 1951.
 Originally, Rogers wanted to go to seminary school after graduating, but after seeing a television at his parents’ house, he chose to find a job in that field.
 He later recalled, “I went into television because I hated it so, and I thought there’s some way of using this fabulous instrument to nurture those who would watch and listen.”

 Also in 1963, Rogers was hired by CBC in Toronto to host a 15-minute children’s program called Misterogers.
-The head of CBC’s children programming insisted that Rogers be on television after seeing how Rogers spoke with children.
+The head of CBC’s children programming insisted that Rogers be on television after seeing how he spoke with children.
 This show was Rogers’ first time appearance.

 Rogers was always himself on camera – he believed kids could “spot a phony a mile away.”
 He also wrote over 289 songs for the show, each with a meaningful lesson.
 Much of the show was rooted in Rogers’ Christian values, though he never mentioned his religion on the show, so no one would feel excluded from his neighborhood.

 In 1969, Rogers delivered a memorable six-minute testimony before the US Senate Subcommittee on Communications.
 Rogers spoke out about the need for children to have alternative television programs with positive messages.
 His speech moved the chairman of the committee, who commended Rogers and told him he had earned the $20 million in increased funding for PBS.